 From the looks of this cake you’d never guess that a full two cups of raw vegetables go into the batter.
 From the taste of it you’d never suspect the presence of beets and zucchini either.
 But grated raw vegetables aren’t reason enough to bake this cake; it’s more a nutritious perk.
-Do it because it’s fun to bake a bundt cake and because displaying it on your countertop in all its glossy gorgeousness will make you feel like the proud mama you are.
-Oh, and because it tastes delicious.
+Do it because it’s satisfying to make a bundt cake and to display it on your countertop in all its glossy gorgeousness.
+Mostly though, bake this cake because it tastes delicious.

 The recipe is from Jennie Schacht’s inspiring cookbook Farmers’ Market Desserts.
 The vegetables lend moisture and sturdiness to the cake while helping to maintain a tender crumb.
 I suspect back in the day, vegetables went into cake batter when there was a surplus in the garden.
 I can’t think of a more decadent way to use up the overgrown zucchini teaming in my vegetable boxes at the moment.

 When I served the cake to my kids, I didn’t tell them about the beets and zucchini, at least until they’d gobbled it down and asked for seconds.
 There’s a lot of debate about the pros and cons of sneaking vegetables into kids’ food.
 I know some moms who’ve given up the notion of getting a vegetable into their offspring unless it’s in disguise.
 Entire books are devoted to the subject such as Jessica Seinfeld’s Deceptively Delicious and Missy Chase Lapine’s The Sneaky Chef.
 Both authors suggest going to great lengths to work vegetables into dishes so they go undetected.
 On the flip side are plenty of moms and food experts vehemently opposed to such practices, saying vegetables need to be up front and center, otherwise kids will never learn to develop a taste for them.